CVE-2024-45403

 CVE-2024-45403 is a low-severity Reachable Assertion (CWE-617) vulnerability in Dena H2O.
 Its CVSS base score is 3.7 (Low).

-Operationally, ranked in the top 43.6% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Application or System Exploitation (T1499.004); ranked at the 48th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References